dafny-lang/dafny/docs/_includes/Modules.md

 Structuring a program by breaking it into parts is an important part of creating large programs.
 In Dafny, this is accomplished via _modules_.
-Modules provide a way to group together related types, classes, methods, functions, and other modules together, as well as control the scope of declarations.
+Modules provide a way to group together related types, classes, methods, functions, and other modules, as well as to control the scope of declarations.
 Modules may import each other for code reuse, and it is possible to abstract over modules to separate an implementation from an interface.